Make homemade gremolata with garden herbs

 Blue zone longevity

-We credit the lifestyle of these interesting people for neither of us in our mid-seventies taking any medication; well, I did have an ear infection after a foolishness about three months ago.
+We credit the lifestyle of these interesting people that neither of us in our mid-seventies are taking any medication; well, I did have an ear infection after a foolishness about three months ago.

 We have enough energy to go at life, hammer and tongs every day.
 This morning it was the chainsaw on a heavy trunk that came down in the garden; firewood for the next year.

-Make homemade gremolata with garden herbs; it's just one of hundreds of interests.
+Make homemade gremolata with garden herbs; it is just one of hundreds of interests.
 Tomorrow I'll be robbing the bees; oops, harvesting the honey.
 Would a rose smell any different if we gave it another name?

 In truth there is a symbiotic relationship between the bee and her keepers.
-We give her a nice warm, dry home and in a dearth when she's hungry we feed her; when she makes a big surplus during a bumper season we enjoy natural honeycomb.
+We give her a nice warm, dry home and in a dearth when she's hungry we feed her; when she stores up a big surplus during a bumper season, we enjoy natural honeycomb.

 Decapping trough